bigmlcom/io/bindings/guide.md

 - Local models, ensembles, clusters and anomaly detectors:
   BigML's predictive models can be downloaded as JSON structures.
-Bindings can provide objects built on this JSON which are able to produce local predictions.
+Bindings can provide objects built on this JSON which are able to produce local predictions, centroids or anomaly scores.

 - Fields utilities: Bindings can provide utilities that help listing, or extracting specfic field information from the corresponding attribute in each resource's JSON.

-The Python and Node.js bindings are maintained by BigML's team and are usually updated to offer the latest added features.
+The Python, Node.js, Java, C#, iOS, Clojure bindings are maintained by BigML's team and are usually.
+Usually, Python and Node.js are updated to offer the latest added features.
 They can be used as reference in new bindings development.